 Developers are just human.
 They forget.
-But in what other craft or industry, other than writing code, you might look at your piece of work from a month ago and not recognize it anymore AT ALL!?
+But in what other craft or industry, other than writing code, might you look at your work from a month ago and not recognize it anymore AT ALL!?

 I started to use memory techniques somewhere around Christmas 2011.
-I don't think you can reliably measure if memory techniques improve your brain's capabilities, but I performed some feats since then:
+I have performed some feats since then:

 - learned a technique to memorize 100+ things at a time without much effort

 - memorized a deck of cards in under a couple of minutes